Friday, March 5, 2021

 All types of push-ups are good for boosting bench press performance.
 After all, they use the same muscles and a very similar movement pattern.
 One lesser-known but extremely effective push-up variation is the Atlas push-up.

-This variant allows you to work through a bigger than normal range of motion, which increases pec activation.
-Including this exercise in your workouts will increase your strength and speed off your chest, which is where a lot of bench presses stall.
+This variant allows you to work through a bigger-than-normal range of motion, which increases pec activation.
+Including this exercise in your workouts will increase your strength and speed off your chest, where many bench presses stall.
 Make it even more effective by adding a 2-5 second pause at the bottom of each rep.

 How to do it: